cityofaustin/vision-zero/docs/adr/0001-vz-incidents-decision.md

 ## Context

-A single real-world crash can generate records in our database from four data sources (`crashes`, `ems__incidents`, future `afd__incidents`, `cad_incidents`).
+A single real-world crash can generate records in our database from four data sources (`crashes`, `ems__incidents`, `afd__incidents`, `cad_incidents`).

- In order to enable the Vision Zero team needs to be cleanly identify, analyze, and report out on individual crash events, we conceived of a composite new record type that would organize the [various data sources]([#data-sources](https://github.com/cityofaustin/vision-zero/blob/08ebb40bd2aa06f14010f696b28a7bb46ce0c760/database/README.md#data-sources)) under a single containing object.
+ In order to enable the Vision Zero team needs to cleanly identify, analyze, and report out on individual crash events, we conceived of a composite new record type that would organize the [various data sources]([#data-sources](https://github.com/cityofaustin/vision-zero/blob/08ebb40bd2aa06f14010f696b28a7bb46ce0c760/database/README.md#data-sources)) under a single containing object.

 This record type, `vz_incidents`, would be constructed via a geo-temporal matching ETL and persisted in the database.
 This [slide deck](https://docs.google.com/presentation/d/19VPgBQTFj_Ygj5V0aQFQ8GFnfTemieUddglz6qWURVM/edit?slide=id.p#slide=id.p) outlines the concept.